edimurg/log_backup_tool/README.md

 - By default, the script expects to be located in the home directoty (~/).
 - Needs sudo to access '/var/log'.
 - Works only on Linux systems with cron.
 - Large logs may take time to compress.
 - You might need to put 'SHELL=/bin/bash' in the beginning of the crontab file (crontab -e)

+## 🤝 Contributing

+I'm open to suggestions, improvements, and contributions!
+If you have ideas or want to help improve this tool, feel free to:

+Open an issue for bugs or feature requests

+Submit a pull request with your changes

+Suggest edits to the README or documentation

+All contributions are welcome! 🔧📦
+- Works only on Linux systems with cron.
+- Large logs may take time to compress.
+- You might need to put 'SHELL=/bin/bash' in the beginning of the crontab file (crontab -e)